popphylotools/mvMapper/README.md

 Hosted Example
 ==============

 A hosted instance of **mvMapper** is available [Here](http://ctahr-peps.colo.hawaii.edu/).
 See the corresponding [help](http://ctahr-peps.colo.hawaii.edu/help) page for usage instructions. **Note**, the web app loads slowly on some internet connections.
 If all you see is a grey screen and the navigation bar, give it a moment!
+The web app is also designed to be viewed on a wide-screen monitor, so zooming in/out might be required for optimal viewing experience.

 Input Files
 ===========